Questions About LDS Practices and Mormon Life

 The President of the Church holds and exercises the keys of sealing on earth.
 When a man is ordained an apostle and set apart as a member of the Quorum of the Twelve Apostles, sealing is one of the powers bestowed upon him.
 Other General Authorities of the Church, the presidencies of temples, and a limited number of officiators in each temple receive this sealing power during their tenure.
 After one is approved by the First Presidency to receive the sealing power, the President of the Church, one of his counselors, or a member of the Twelve Apostles specifically designated by the President confers the sealing power upon him by the laying on of hands.
 This is the specific authority to perform the temple sealing ordinances.

 No, LDS Temple practices are remarkably Biblical and provide evidence that important practices of early Christianity have been restored today.
-The evidence for a restoration from early Christianity is provided in part by Barry Robert Bickmore's excellent book, Restoring the Ancient Church (Ben Lomand, CA: Foundation for Apologetic Information and Research, 1999), now available online at FAIRLDS.org, which is used for much of the following comments for this answer.
+The evidence for a restoration from early Christianity is provided in part by Barry Robert Bickmore's book, Restoring the Ancient Church: Joseph Smith and Early Christianity (Ben Lomand, CA: Foundation for Apologetic Information and Research, 1999, available at Amazon.com), which is used for much of the following comments for this answer.

 While Christ's teachings may have been essentially public before the Crucifixion, shortly before then he told his Apostles that He had "many things" more to teach them that they were not yet able to receive (John 16:12).
 These teachings undoubtedly include what He taught them during His 40-day ministry after the Resurrection.
 Of that ministry, all we have recorded is thee statement in Acts 1:1-3 that He showed Himself alive to the apostles after the Crucifixion "by many infallible proofs, being seen of them forty days, and speaking of he things pertaining to the kingdom of God."
 This ministry was not public and His teachings from then have not been recorded.
 An extensive Christian tradition exists holding that sacred and secret doctrines were taught during those 40 days.